Alexisaglar/OPF_dataset/README.md

 # OPF_dataset

-This repository provides datasets for Optimal Power Flow (OPF) problems, facilitating research and development in power systems analysis and optimization.
+This repository provides tools and datasets for generating Optimal Power Flow (OPF) data, facilitating research and development in power systems analysis and optimization.

 ## Contents

-- **Data Files**: Datasets in formats suitable for various OPF studies.
+- **`src/`**: Contains the primary script for dataset generation.
-- **Scripts**: Tools for data processing, analysis, and visualization.
+- **`.gitignore`**: Specifies files and directories for Git to ignore.
-- **Documentation**: Guidelines on dataset usage and script functionalities.
+- **`README.md`**: Provides an overview and instructions for the repository.

 ## Getting Started